lionheart/ConcentricProgressRingView/README.md

 ![](example2.png)

-Repeating widths, progress percentages, colors, and background colors can get a bit tedious, so you can omit them.
-You'll just need to provide default values in the initializer.
+Repeating widths, progress percentages, colors, and background colors can get a bit tedious, so you can omit them and provide default values in the initializer.
 If you don't, the compiler will warn you that there's a problem.
+The initializer with defaults can throw an error if you provide invalid parameters, so you'll also need to handle errors.

 ```swift
 let rings = [